BloomTechBackend/bd-team-project-crypto-wizards/project_documents/integration_test_plan.md

 1. Since we are Mocking the data, there is no clean up required for this test.

-# Manual Front-end Test Plan

-*List the key manual test cases that you will perform to verify the full end-to-end functionality of your project.
-Your integration tests will verify that your service is working properly, but you will also need to ensure that your web pages integrate with them properly.
-Use your judgment about which cases to cover in your manual tests, as they’re much more costly to execute.
-But you should cover the key operations that your customers will use the application for.*

-*The goal should be that any one of your team members could take this list of Preconditions, Actions and Verification Steps and run all of these manual tests, then report any bugs that are observed.*

-## Use Case: As a customer, I want to view the history of my transactions for a particular asset / for all my assets.
+## Use Case: As a customer, I want to view the history of my **transactions** for a particular asset / for all my assets.

-### Manual Test Case: handleRequest_withAssetFlagAll_getsAllTheTransactionsForTheUser
+### Manual Test Case:
+handleRequest_withAssetFlagAll_getsAllTheTransactionsForTheUser

 **Acceptance criteria:**